 New method of working at the STI clinic

 We would like to inform you about the new way of working at the STI clinic which will be introduced over the coming months.

 Making an appointment and completing the medical questionnaire via the internet

 The STI clinic of GGD Amsterdam [Public Health Service] is going to gradually change the way it works in the course of 2018.
 Meanwhile a number of changes have already been implemented.
 As a result, we hope to provide you with an even better service.
 People who make an appointment online for an STI test and/or Sense-appointment, will be asked to complete all the necessary information at home (currently, this information is requested when you are in the consulting room).
 You will receive a confirmation of the appointment and a QR code by email.
 You will also be given information about the way we work at the STI clinic.
 You can also find out about this new way of working on our website: www.ggd.amsterdam.nl.
 Choose 'English' and 'STI, HIV and Sense'.

 At the STI clinic: you will have to do more yourself

 On the day of your appointment:

-- you to scan the QR code when you arrive and you will be given a number.
+- you scan the QR code when you arrive and you will be given a number.